 When combined with appropriate electrodes (pins) and test leads, the H-4385D Resistivity meter can be used to measure earth resistance with the push of a button.
 There is no need to adjust dials or select ranges; the H-4385D Resistivity Meter automatically provides a direct resistance reading.

-In addition to taking (and recording) readings manually, a Bluetooth-enabled computer (PDA, laptop etc.) can be programmed to acquire resistance readings directly from the H-4385D, since the resistance meter has a built-in Bluetooth interface.
-In the latter case, the PDA or PC, which is in control of the Bluetooth link, commands the H-4385D to take a reading and the resistance value is sent automatically to the PDA or PC.
+In addition to taking (and recording) readings manually, a wireless computer (PDA, laptop etc.) can be programmed to acquire resistance readings directly from the H-4385D, since the resistance meter has a built-in wireless interface.
+In the latter case, the PDA or PC, which is in control of the wireless link, commands the H-4385D to take a reading and the resistance value is sent automatically to the PDA or PC.

 Depending on the application, 4-Electrode, 3-Electrode or 2-Electrode, the MILLER-400D can be used to determine the following: